KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #AUTOREDUCE
 -----------

-The :command:`#AUTOREDUCE on` command can be used with :command:`#INTEGRATOR rosenbrock` to enable :ref:`automatic  mechanism reduction <rosenbrock-autoreduce>` as described in :cite:t:`Lin_et_al._2022`.
+The :command:`#AUTOREDUCE ON` command can be used with :command:`#INTEGRATOR rosenbrock` to enable :ref:`automatic  mechanism reduction <rosenbrock-autoreduce>` as described in :cite:t:`Lin_et_al._2022`.
 Automatic mechanism reduction